Adjusting an immersion heater thermostat

 SAFETY - THIS ADJUSTMENT CAN BE CARRIED OUT WITHOUT ISOLATING THE ELECTRICITY SUPPLY TO THE IMMERSION HEATER PROVIDING THAT THE HEATER HAS BEEN SAFELY INSTALLED WITHOUT LEAVING EXPOSED MAINS WIRING - IF IN DOUBT, ISOLATE THE ELECTRICITY SUPPLY AT THE CONSUMER UNIT.

-the top cover has been removed, release the mains cable clamp (on the model shown here, the clamp is held in place by a strap with
+Once the top cover has been removed, release the mains cable clamp (on the model shown here, the clamp is held in place by a strap with two screws).

 Replace the cover.